namuol/react-seamstress/WHY.md

 />
 ```

-Your gut tells you something's not quite right here, but it solves the problem without breaking anyone else's code.
+This seems ugly, but it solves the problem without breaking anyone else's code.

-What if we chose to use `@seamstress` instead?

-This scenario already works as expected; `:expanded`'s opacity of 1 overrides `:busy`'s 0.5:
+With Seamstress, this scenario already works as expected; `:expanded`'s opacity of 1 overrides `:busy`'s 0.5 simply by virtue of *appearing later*:

 ```js
 <Combobox style={{